JelyseCalkum/Weather-Today/README.md

 # Weather-Today
 Weather Forecast Dashboard Application

-PROJECT SUMMARY: A weather dashboard built from scratch that uses the Open Weather API through JavaScript and jQuery that opens in the browser and creates a dynamically updated HTML and CSS.
+PROJECT SUMMARY: Weather Today is a weather dashboard built from scratch that uses the Open Weather API through JavaScript and jQuery that opens in the browser and creates a dynamically updated HTML and CSS.
-You can visit the deployed webpage here: //insert deployed page url here// Or you can check out the project files in my GitHub repository here: //insert github url here//
+You can visit the deployed webpage here: //insert deployed page url here// Or you can check out the project files in my GitHub repository here: https://github.com/JelyseCalkum/Weather-Today
 ![readme img 1](https://user-images.githubusercontent.com/115381607/204702421-5358da61-92f7-42f9-b4d9-e7bc85af9dc0.png)

 USAGE: